US strikes on a Yemeni oil port kill 74 people, Houthis say, in deadliest attack of Trump campaign

-DUBAI, United Arab Emirates — (AP) — U.S. airstrikes targeting an oil port held by Yemen's Houthi rebels killed 74 people and wounded 171 others, the group said Friday, marking the single-deadliest known attack under President Donald Trump's new campaign targeting the rebels.
+DUBAI, United Arab Emirates — (AP) — U.S. airstrikes targeting an oil port held by Yemen's Houthi rebels killed 74 people and wounded 171 others, the group said Friday, in the deadliest known attack under President Donald Trump's new military campaign against the Iranian-backed faction.

+The strike on the Ras Isa port, which sent massive fireballs shooting into the night sky, represented a major escalation in the American effort by hitting oil facilities for the first time.

-Assessing the toll of Trump's campaign, which began March 15, has been incredibly difficult as the U.S. military's Central Command so far has not released any information on the campaign, its specific targets and how many people have been killed.
-Meanwhile, Yemen's Houthi rebels strictly control access to areas attacked and don't publish complete information on the strikes, many of which likely have targeted military and security sites.
+Assessing the toll of Trump's campaign, which began March 15, has been difficult, as the U.S. military's Central Command hasn't released any information, including its attacks' targets and how many people have been killed.
+The Houthis, meanwhile, strictly control access to attacked areas and don't publish complete information on the strikes, many of which likely have targeted military and security sites.

-But the strike on the Ras Isa port, which sent massive fireballs shooting into the night sky, represented a major escalation for the American campaign by hitting oil facilities for the first time.

 “This strike was not intended to harm the people of Yemen, who rightly want to throw off the yoke of Houthi subjugation and live peacefully,” it added.
 It did not acknowledge any casualties from the attack or offer any damage assessment.

-Satellite images from Planet Labs PBC and analyzed by The Associated Press Friday showed destroyed tanks and vehicles at the port as oil leaks into the Red Sea.

-The Iranian-backed Houthis later Friday launched a missile toward Israel that was intercepted, the Israeli military said.
-Sirens sounded in Tel Aviv and other areas.
+Hours after the strike, the Houthis launched a missile toward Israel that was intercepted, the Israeli military said.
+Sirens sounded in Tel Aviv and elsewhere.

-The war in Yemen, meanwhile, further internationalized as the U.S. alleged a Chinese satellite company was "directly supporting" Houthi attacks, something Beijing declined to directly comment on Friday.
+Yemen's civil war, meanwhile, further internationalized, as the U.S. alleged a Chinese satellite company was "directly supporting" Houthi attacks — a claim Beijing declined to directly comment on.
 And a second round of negotiations between Iran and the U.S. over Tehran's rapidly advancing nuclear program, which America has linked to the Yemen campaign, is due to happen Saturday in Rome.

 The Ras Isa port, a collection of oil tanks and refining equipment, sits in Yemen's Hodeida governorate along the Red Sea.
-It is just off Kamaran Island, targeted by intense U.S. airstrikes over the past few days.
+It is just off Kamaran Island, which has been targeted by intense U.S. airstrikes over the past few days.

 The Houthis’ al-Masirah satellite news channel aired graphic footage of the aftermath, showing corpses strewn across the site and smashed tanker trucks ablaze.

 Ras Isa takes in gasoline, diesel and liquefied petroleum gas for the Houthis.
-The damage from the strikes could have serious impacts on life in Houthi-held areas of Yemen.
+The damage from the airstrikes could seriously affect life in Houthi-held areas of Yemen.

 The Houthis denounced the U.S. attack as a “completely unjustified aggression.”